taurus-org/taurus/doc/source/users/introduction.rst

 applications (CLIs and GUIs) to Tango_ device servers.

 .. note:: More recently, the scope of Taurus
-          has been broadened and it is moving towards supporting pluggins for other control systems (e.g. Epics_, Spec_...).
+          has been broadened and it is moving towards supporting plugins for other control systems (e.g. Epics_, Spec_...).
 While many concepts of Taurus Design are heavily influenced by the Tango philosophy, the goal is to eventually provide a control-system agnostic API allowing